openshift-cloud-functions/Documentation/knative-v0.5.0-OCP-4x.md

 #### Creating an OpenShift Route pointing to the istio-ingressgateway for each of your Knative Service.

->**NOTE:** The install script sets privileges for a specific namespace.
+>**NOTE:** The install script sets privileges for a specific namespace.Results are different when using namespace other than "myproject".
 If the user wants to use it in another namespace, it needs to be called out.

 1. Create a route by using the `oc expose` command.